Smarter Feedback Collection

 Results

-An unexpected insight: roughly 1 in 5 submissions used the “General thoughts” chip, and many of these surfaced feature requests and workflow ideas we hadn’t considered.
+An unexpected insight: roughly 1 in 5 submissions from wider rollout users used the “General thoughts” chip, and many surfaced feature requests and workflow ideas that hadn’t come up at all with the pilot group.
 The open-ended category became an informal discovery channel that directly influenced two items on our next quarter’s roadmap.

 Reflection